Unit at a glance

 Questioning and research

 Develop a range of questions to investigate Australia’s political and legal systems (ACHCS054)

 Identify, gather and sort information and ideas from a range of sources (ACHCS055)

 Critically analyse information and ideas from a range of sources in relation to civics and citizenship topics and issues (ACHCS056)

 Present evidence-based civics and citizenship arguments using subject-specific language (ACHCS059)

-By the end of Year 7, students explain features of Australia’s system of government, and the purpose of the Constitution in Australia’s representative democracy.
+By the end of Year 7, students explain features of Australia’s Constitution, including the process for constitutional change.
 They explain how Australia’s legal system is based on the principle of justice.
-Students identify the importance of shared values, and explain the diverse nature of Australian society.
+Students explain the diverse nature of Australian society and identify the importance of shared values in promoting a cohesive society.